dwrobel/flatcam/README.md

 =================================================

+3.03.2019

+- minor UI changes for Gerber UI
+- after an object move, the apertures plotted shapes are deleted from canvas and the mark all button is deselected

+02.03.2019

+- fixed offset, rotate, scale, skew for follow_geometry.
+Fixed the move tool also.
+- fixed offset, rotate, scale, skew for 'solid_geometry' inside the self.apertures.

 28.02.2019

 - added a change that when a double click is performed in a object on canvas resulting in a selection, if the notebook is hidden then it will be displayed